Do you find yourself in love with Asian food but not thrilled with soy sauce? Welcome to the world of coconut aminos.

 Coconut aminos contain 17 naturally occurring amino acids, have almost a perfectly level pH balance, yield a low glycemic index of only 35 and are said to be a high source of broad-spectrum B vitamins, including inositol.

+It also contains 300 percent less sodium than the leading regular soy sauce available.
 One teaspoon of coconut aminos, depending on the brand, contains about:

 - 5 calories